How to Make a DIY Air Vent Cover

 Finally, attach Command Strips to the back of your DIY decorative air vent cover and stick it on the wall!
 I love the picture hanger version because you can easily reposition your vent cover once the strips adhere to the wall in case you didn’t set it quite right the first time.

-The reason I used the Command Strips rather than screws is that it leaves the frame unblemished.
+I used the Command Strips rather than screws because it leaves the frame unblemished.
 An exposed screw head would really ruin the look of the frame!
 Plus, the frame is easily removable for servicing or filter replacement — no screwdriver required.

 There you have it!
 How to make a DIY decorative air vent cover.
 I hope you enjoyed this project and learned something useful in the process.